Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2)

 Reporting

 Immediately report incident to supervisor.
-Exposures are reported in H.O.M.E. via PeopleSoft.
+Accidents/Exposures are reported in H.O.M.E. via Self-Service portal.
 Emory HR website > Self-Service > Workplace Health> Report

 7:30am-4pm (OHS):